julio/fragile-book/manuscript/chapter01.md

 The reason, once again, is probably because you have seen too many agile projects go fragile by their rigidity.
 The rituals, once again.

-### Why this is an anti-pattern

 This sentiment is dangerous because it gives the team a really good reason to not attempt to follow certain practices?

 Agile is difficult to do, it's often counter intuitive, and it certainly requires strong discipline.
 At least until it becomes second nature to the team.

-### How to avoid it
+### How to recognize it

+It's simple, team will say something very similar to "Agile is great, but we can't adopt for because of our special circumstances"

+### What to do

 Don't adopt all the practices at once.
 For example, start with retrospectives.
 Can your team benefit from getting together with the stakeholders perhaps once a month, and discuss what we could do better next time, and what we should stop doing?